 Wargofchik received a B.S. in computer science from Westminster College, a master of education from Slippery Rock University and an MBA in marketing from The University of Texas at Dallas.

 EVP, Human Resources Dean Foods Company

 Kim Warmbier joined Dean Foods in 2012 as SVP of HR for Fresh Dairy Direct.
 She was promoted to her current position later in 2012 as EVP and CHRO.

 Prior to Dean Foods, Warmbier served as the SVP of HR for JCPenney, where she led human resource professionals supporting more than 150,000 associates in supply chain, stores and corporate.
 Her experience also includes more than 20 years in the consumer packaged goods industry with Frito-Lay/PepsiCo, where she held progressive human resources roles including her last role as CPO of PepsiCo sales.

 Warmbier serves on the employer advisory boards for both of her alma maters and serves as a board member and member of the finance and executive committees on the North Texas Food Bank board.
-Previously, she was a board member for the Girl Scouts of Northeast Texas and served on the CEO Selection committee.
+Previously, she was a board member for the Girl Scouts of Northeast Texas and served on the CEO Selection Committee.

-Warmbier has her master’s degree in labor employment relations from the University of Illinois, and her bachelor’s degree in business from Illinois State University.
+Warmbier has her master’s degree in labor employment relations from the University of Illinois, and her bachelor’s in business from Illinois State University.

 Dr. Ken Weiner